 Having a Superhero parent is like being Blessed with Suck.
 There's the bi-weekly kidnappings, frequent Parental Abandonment, being constantly lied to if your parent has a Secret Identity, being forced to lie to maintain your secret, and constant worry that your parent(s) or you will be killed by a vengeful supervillain.
 But look!
 You can fly!

 Normally, heredity is a messy affair; it's often described as a game of chance.
-Thanks to Darwin and Mendel and Watson and Crick it can be explained a good deal better, but much like A.I.
+Thanks to Darwin, Mendel, Watson and Crick, it can be explained a good deal better, but much like A.I.
 Is a Crapshoot, what traits a child will inherit from each parent are mostly random.
 Not so with superpowers.
 Children of "supers" can have a limited number of things happen:

 Develop identical powers to their parent(s).

 Develop radically different (and usually insanely powerful) powers from the parent(s).